 And it's 2007 so no longer can Y2K shoulder anything.
 Remember when we entered the Twenty-first Century.
 Remember how everything was going to get out of kilter and clocks would stop, computers would all die and we'd run out of food and water.
 It was surprising to wake up on January 1, 2000 and find the fridge was still running and the car started.
 What the devil to do with the cupboards full of Baked Beans and the baths full of fresh water.
 Still we got over that one.

 But Christmas doesn't seem to be like it was when I was young or any of you readers who are a bit long in the tooth.
 Can't remember how many years it's been since I woke up on Christmas morning to the sound of toy trumpets or saw a Three Wheeler Bike.
 Not too many dolls or prams about either.

-Maybe it's the pill.
-And I wonder if they still make buckets and spades.
+I wonder if they still make buckets and spades.
 All boys and some girls too, got a bucket and spade at Christmas.
 And what about the Christmas Stockings.
 Yes I've seen a few but they're not like they used to be with that little bundle of lollies in the toe and the useless little coloured tube with coloured paper streamers coming out of its top.
 Everybody got a Stocking even if they didn't ask for one.